Antipurity/conceptual/journal.md

 The real work of acting happens in recording; acts are just a middle-man.

 (Based on a past, a base for a future — this is the extensibility principle.
-Potential becomes real, multiplying effectiveness, thus allowing exponential improvements.)
+Potential becomes implemented, multiplying effectiveness, thus allowing exponential improvements. …Though all this is too trivial for that.)

+To calculate an act's argument, return `act(step, arg, result => replaceArgWithResult)` from the acting function (…shouldn't `step` here be `finish` though?).
+Once in an act, one remains in the act.

+Conceptually, returning that allows args to re-define stepping to re-define returning; but what does that mean for our JS code?
+Should we check re-definition in acts; how?
+Having questions is unprofessional for the explainer, and they must be answered.

 - **The interpreter loop (1 August 2019)**